sk-inthiyaz/pothole-detection/docs/POST_DEPLOYMENT_TESTING.md

   - **Expected:** < 5 seconds (first request may be slower due to cold start)

 ### 5.2 Cold Start Handling (Render Free Tier)
+Note: The Flask AI service is hosted on Heroku (paid dyno via a subscribed account).
+Cold start notes here apply to the Render backend only; the AI service does not use a free tier.

 - [ ] **First request after 15 min inactivity**
   - Wait 20 minutes without accessing site